DSLsofMath/DSLsofMath/L/BasicConcepts.md

 < q ε = 1/n where n = ceiling (1/ε)

-(where the definition of n comes from a calculation showing the property with D is satiafied)
+(where the definition of n comes from a calculation showing the property with D is satisfied)

 Exercise: prove that 0 is the _only_ limit point of X.